rtCamp/Frappe-Manager/docs/deploy/index.md

 Key properties:

-- **Aborts are safe.** Any failure before the swap restores the compose snapshot - the old stack never stopped serving, and a later plain `compose up` cannot jump tags.
+- **Aborts are safe.** Any failure before the swap restores the compose snapshot: the old stack never stopped serving, and a later plain `compose up` cannot jump tags.
 - **A failed migrate never swaps.** `bench migrate` is transactional/resumable, so the default is keep-old and re-run after fixing.
 - **The DB dump is exact.** It is taken while requests are already on the maintenance page and workers are drained, so restoring it loses nothing that happened before the migrate.
 - **Drain and dump are not migrate-only.** Workers are drained on every deploy (`drain_workers = true`, the default), and with `backup_db = true` (the default) the DB dump is taken even for `--no-migrate` deploys; set `backup_db = "auto"` to dump only when a schema step (migrate or restore) runs.

 ## The rolling web swap

-When the version overlap is safe, fm runs old and new web replicas side by side and drains the old - zero dropped requests instead of the recreate blip:
+When the version overlap is safe, fm runs old and new web replicas side by side and drains the old (zero dropped requests instead of the recreate blip):

 ```mermaid
 sequenceDiagram